Large smooth twins from short lattice vectors: Generalised Prime Number Lattice

 \end{lemma}

 The other entries in the lattice vector are $\alpha_i x_i$ for each $i$.
-These help to balance out the contribution of the first coefficient $\alpha \log(a/b)$ with the size of the exponents $|x_i|$.
-If these $\alpha_i$ would be $0$ instead, then $\mathcal{L}_{\alpha,P}$ would no longer be discrete (and thus a lattice) and $\log(a/b)$ could be arbitrarily close to $0$, leading to a very short vector without producing a smooth twin.
+These help to balance out the contribution of the first entry $\alpha \log(a/b)$ with the size of the exponents $|x_i|$. \iffullversion If these $\alpha_i$ would be $0$ instead, then $\lat_{\alpha,\alpha_i,P}$ would no longer be discrete (and thus a lattice) and $\log(a/b)$ could be arbitrarily close to $0$, leading to a very short vector without producing a smooth twin. \bruno{This last sentence is confusing and I'm thinking to just remove it from full version}\fi